marsmensch/AltairBitcoinChimneyFans/README.md

-# LuxOS Fan Speed Adjustment for the Altair BitChimney
+# LuxOS Fan Speed Adjustment

-This repository provides a Postman collection and environment configuration to automate the adjustment of the `power_off_speed` parameter on the [Altair BitChimney](https://altairtech.io/product/bitchimney/) Bitcoin mining space heater.
+This repository provides tools and instructions to automate the adjustment of the `power_off_speed` parameter on the [Altair BitChimney](https://altairtech.io/product/bitchimney/) Bitcoin mining space heater.

 ## Overview

-The Postman collection includes the following requests:
+The provided Postman collection includes the following requests:

 1. **Logon**: Initiates a session with the BitChimney device.
 2. **Set Fan Speed**: Adjusts the `power_off_speed` parameter to the desired value.